tempestphp/tempest-framework/.github/CONTRIBUTING.md

 # Release Workflow

+> [!NOTE]
-**Note:** Tempest uses sub-splits to allow components to be installed as individual packages.
+> Tempest uses sub-splits to allow components to be installed as individual packages.
 The following outlines how this process works.

 ## Workflow Steps